glassechidna/fwdform2/README.md

 curl --data "token=<private_token>&subject=Just%20saying%20hi&body=Hello%20%25name%25" <WEB_URL>/user/<public_token>/form
 ```

-**Note:** We've URL encoded our spaces and percentage signs as `%20` an `%25` respectively.
-Web browsers will do this for you automatically, doing this manually is only necessary from command line.
+**Note:** We've URL encoded our spaces and percentage signs as `%20` and `%25` respectively.
+Web browsers will do this for you automatically, doing this manually is typically only necessary from command line.

 ### Delete a form